JohnBinford/AppleWood-Pointe/readme.md

      -  [Link to the PDF Final Large Tool Selections.](./Collateral/APAV090323Tools-Equipment-Selected.pdf) </br>
      -  [Link to the EXCEL Spreadsheet Final Large Tool Selections.](./Collateral/APAV090323Tools-Equipment-Selected.xls) </br> </br>
      -  [Link to the pictures of items submitted by various CraftsMen.](./Collateral/Large-Tools.md)

-## The 13 CraftsMen discussed what to do with smaller power tools and hand tools.
-   - A goal is to have a nice collection of "portable" tools that can be "checked out" for use outside of the shop.
-   - We settled on using a "common sense" approach.
-   - If you have something that's unique, common but new, or potentially popular we encourage donating it to the shop.

 * * *

 ## One of the guys wondered what the strange square metal "pipe" was in the ceiling of a commoon area.
 -  John recently spotted this collection of those pipes in Stacy's recent picture upload.
    -  If anyone knows what they might be, please email John.  johnathan.binford@gmail.com </br>